 Board of Assessors

-The Board of Assessors' members are appointed to fixed terms, as defined by state law.
-The DeKalb County Board of Assessors is the agency charged with the responsibility of establishing the fair market value of property for ad valorem taxation purposes.
+Board members are appointed to fixed terms, as defined by state law.
+The Board of Assessors is the agency charged with the responsibility of establishing the fair market value of property for ad valorem taxation purposes.

 Dr. Vernor is Chairman Emeritus and Associate Professor Emeritus of Real Estate at Georgia State University where he was a full-time faculty member from 1974 through 1997 teaching real estate appraisal, finance, investments and market research.
 He has also been a mortgage officer, a real estate broker and a commercial real estate appraiser.
 He is an MAI Member (semi-retired) of the Appraisal Institute and a member of the International Association of Assessing Officers, the American Real Estate Society, and the Urban land Institute.